Fake Cartridges Are A Big Issue In The USA – We Tell You How You Can Avoid It

 Additional Counterfeit Vape Cartridge Tips

 Fake King Pen cartridges look precisely like the real vape cartridge and packaging.
 How can this be possible?
-Just because they are getting their packaging made in China, and some ow afterward their products packaging ended up in popular Chinese online marketplaces.
+Just because they are getting their packaging made in China, and some ow afterward the packaging of their products ended up in popular Chinese online marketplaces.

 King Pen has a list of authorized sellers for their products on Weedmaps.
 All you have to do is make sure there is a blue badge next to the Kingpen cartridge on Weedmaps to ensure you’re buying their real product and not a fake.

 Heavy Hitters vape cartridge brand is striking back with a tool that anyone can use on their website.
-Enter your zip code to find an authorized seller on their website to ensure you’re buying a real Heavy Hitters cartridge.
+Enter your zip code to find an authorized seller.

-Dank Vape, Exotic Cartridges, and Mario cartridges are all most likely from the same distributor.
+Dank Vapes, Exotic Carts, and Mario Carts are possibly from the same distributor.
 Dank Vapes just barely changed their vape cartridge packaging and already had it replicated and sold online.
 I suggest staying completely away from Dank Vapes unless you want to vape pesticides.
-Don’t be fooled by the great terpenes combination.
 Dank Vapes may claim they are experiencing a counterfeit problem, but in reality, they are a bootleg company selling low-quality cannabis oil disguised as good with fancy packaging and good terpenes profiles.

 Additional Info About Fake Carts